moneychien19/note-meta-blueprint-500-101/Takeaway/exam.md

 #### Custom Parameters (Use This First)
 By putting the details on the standard event, we can get reporting the types of people we're converting for.
 This can be used in the whole customer journey.

+Custom parameters can be used in both standard and custom events.

 #### Custom Events
 By defining custom events, all stages except the final conversion stage in the journey can be used.
 The disadvantage is that custom events can't be optimized.
+- **Support parameters**.
+- Use `fbq('track')` anywhere in your website **between `<body>` tags** to track standard events.
+- Custom events' name are limited in 50 characters.

 #### URL-based Custom Conversions
-Create a custom conversion against a specific page means that everyone lands on the page will fire a conversion event.
+- The default `PageView` event record the **referrer URL** of the page.
+Therefore you can setup a custom conversions that tracks website visitors who have viewed a specific URL.
 This can be used in the final stage, that is conversion.
+- Once tracked, custom conversions can be used to **optimize** your ad campaigns, to **define custom audiences**, and to **further refine custom audiences** that rely on standard or custom events.
+- Create custom conversions in Events Manager.
+- The maximum number of custom conversions **per ad account** is **100**.

 <img src="https://github.com/moneychien19/note-meta-blueprint-500-101/blob/main/Takeaway/customer%20journey.png" alt="hash process" width="800" style="marginTop: 12;"/>